ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 - For each individual table.

     When creating a table, specify the corresponding [engine setting](../table_engines/mergetree.md#table_engine-mergetree-creating-a-table).
-Ones creating a table you can't change its behavior even with the global setting.
+After creating a table you can't change its behavior even with the global setting.

 **Possible values**